 However, not everyone needs a visa to enter Sweden (or the Schengen area).
-In fact, many countries has an agreement with Sweden, which enables citizens of those countries to enter Sweden without this particular permission.
+In fact, many countries have an agreement with Sweden, which enables citizens of those countries to enter Sweden without this particular permission.
 (Chose your language for translation in the website browser) Check with your embassy to get the most updated information.

 Where do I apply?

 You can apply for a visa at any Swedish embassy or consulate in the world.
 Find out where your closest Swedish embassy or consulates is located by using Google.

 Note: the nearest Swedish embassy or consulate may not be in your own country, as Sweden is not represented in every country.
 You have two options if this is the case.